Hispanic Caucus spells out opposition to GOP border demands in X quote chain

 Ramirez — “I am a HELL NO on a suplemental” — tagged Rep. Sylvia Garcia (D-Texas), who pinged Rep. Jesús “Chuy” García (D-Ill.), who called on CHC Chair Nanette Díaz Barragán (D-Calif.), followed by Rep. Linda Sánchez (D-Calif.), Rep. Norma Torres (D-Calif.), and Rep. Maxwell Frost (D-Fla.).

-Frost tagged Rep. Robert Garcia (D-Calif.), who at the time of this writing has yet to respond.
+Frost tagged Rep. Robert Garcia (D-Calif.), who was the 10th CHC member to forward the chain, tagging Rep. Gabe Vázquez (D-N.M.).

 The social media chain underscores a push by the CHC to show its voting muscle and intent to become the gatekeeper of immigration legislation, in the model of the Congressional Black Caucus’s influence over civil rights bills.